Capucccino/Project-Web-App-Architechtures/README.md

 ```
 When started, you can find the applicaiton port [8080](http://localhost:8080) .

-## Assignement 2
+## Assignement 3
 This project is not finish yet.
-Still, you can try my work on heroku [here](https://dashboard.heroku.com/apps).
+Still, you can try my part of my work on heroku [here](https://dashboard.heroku.com/apps).